 Stir together flour, baking powder and salt in a large mixing bowl.
-In a separate bowl, whisk together oil, orange juice, sugar and vanilla.
-Mix wet ingredients into the dry ones, then add eggs, one at a time.
-Scrape down the bowl to ensure all ingredients are incorporated.
+In a separate bowl, whisk together oil, orange juice, sugar, vanilla and eggs.
+Mix wet ingredients into dry ones; scrape down the bowl to ensure all ingredients are incorporated.

 Pour half of batter into prepared pan.
-Spread half of apples over it.
+Spread half of apples (and their juices) over it.
 Pour the remaining batter over the apples and arrange the remaining apples on top.
-Bake for about 1 1/2 hours, or until a tester comes out clean.
+Bake for about 1 1/2 hours, or until a tester comes out clean.*

 Cool completely before running knife between cake and pan, and unmolding onto a platter.